Ruben-2828/RL-Godot-Pedestrian-Simulation/readme.md

 Here's the setup for Windows:

 #### Open the project on Godot
-1. **Install Godot**: You can download and install Godot from [here](https://godotengine.org/download/windows/)!

-2. **Clone this repository**: Clone this repository
+1. **Clone this repository**: Clone this repository
     ```
     https://github.com/Ruben-2828/RL-Godot-Pedestrian-Simulation.git
     ```
+2. **Install Godot**: You can download and install Godot from [here](https://godotengine.org/download/windows/)!
+It is recommended to download the mono version (.NET) as it will be necessary in a second phase of using this tool.

 3. **Launch Godot**: Extract the files and run the Godot exe.
 The godot engine will open

-4. **Import Project**: In the launcher, press Import and find the repository.
+4. **Import Project**: In the launcher, press Import and find this repository.
 Then press Import & Edit.
 Now the project should be open!

 #### Enable RL to Godot